jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 ### Question 3

 #### Results
-For our baseline, we trained a Logistric Regression model using only the *distance* feature that we have previously extracted from the raw data, and it gave us a **90.59%** accuracy when we ran it on our validation dataset.
+For our baseline, we trained a Logistic Regression model using only the *distance* feature that we have previously extracted from the raw data, and it gave us a **90.59%** accuracy when we ran it on our validation dataset.
 We also generated the following confusion matrix to have a better look at our model's results:

 | Target/Prediction | **Class 0 (not goal)** | **Class 1 (goal)** |
 | :-------: | :-------: | :-------: |